 It was a great pleasure to visit Muntons in my hon.
 Friend’s constituency.
 Her constituency produces a huge number of ingredients that go into Scottish whisky, beer and any number of fantastic products across the country.
 It is absolutely right that in addressing the question of regulations going forward into a post-Brexit era we in this country maintain our incredibly high standards of regulation, including workers’ rights as well as food standards.

-Why do the Government not draw a clearer distinction between inward foreign investment which adds capacity and jobs and is welcome, and inward investment for acquisitions in devalued pounds, which often detracts from our science and technology?
+Why do the Government not draw a clearer distinction between inward foreign investment, which adds capacity and jobs and is welcome, and inward investment for acquisitions in devalued pounds, which often detracts from our science and technology?

 The leader of the Liberal Democrats raises a very important point in respect of looking at the statistics.
 He is absolutely right that fresh investment that comes into this country that creates and safeguards jobs must be disaggregated from, say, stock market transactions, where there is a significant investment in that type of thing.
-We are looking very carefully at how to disaggregate these two types of investment in order to get a much clearer picture, but he raises an important point and I assure him that the Department’s economists are looking at this.
+We are looking very carefully at how to disaggregate these two types of investment to get a much clearer picture, but he raises an important point and I assure him that the Department’s economists are looking at this.

 In the 12 months since the EU referendum in 2016, 32 Israeli companies have invested in new business ventures in the UK, bringing an increase in capital investment of 32% from that country.
 Does that not demonstrate, first, a strong vote of confidence in the UK economy, and, secondly, that Israel should be a natural partner for any future free trade agreement?

 Indeed.
 I have visited Israel; we do a lot of trade with it, and the investment it is making in this country is very welcome.
-Importantly, since the Brexit vote a huge number of investment projects are coming to the UK, which is creating new jobs.
+Importantly, since the Brexit vote, a huge number of investment projects are coming to the UK, which is creating new jobs.
 Doom mongers like me who during the referendum were part of the “Project Fear” campaign have been proved wrong, and it is important that we stand up and say that so far we have not got this right, and that is incredibly good news for both Britain and our individual constituencies.

 The Government’s own figures show a 9% drop in the number of new jobs created through foreign direct investment projects and a record trade deficit in goods exports.
 In the real world, that means thousands of workers losing their jobs, as we have seen at BAE Systems.
 Does the Minister accept that it will take a fully aligned trade and industrial strategy to protect jobs in this country?
 The current policy of relying on a falling pound is simply not good enough.

 I would refer the hon.
 Gentleman to the fact that we now have record numbers of people in work, record employment and record low unemployment.
 None the less, he raises an important point on the relationship between this Department and the Department for Business, Energy and Industrial Strategy.
 It is absolutely the case that in creating a pitch book for the UK, we must offer a number of different opportunities for companies around the world.
 Part of that is our tax regime, part of it is our tax credits regime, and part of it is our enthusiasm to legislate, for example, to allow autonomous vehicles to be tested on all British roads.
 This is a whole package from the entire Government working together.
 The hon.
-Gentleman is absolutely right to raise the industrial strategy as part of what we are presenting to the rest of the world, but this also involves the whole of the Government.
+Gentleman is absolutely right to raise the industrial strategy as part of what we are presenting to the rest of the world, but this also involves the whole Government.